Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Multiwavelength and multimessenger observations

 \subsection{VHE Gamma-ray Observations}

-Leveraging the high sensitivity of LHAASO, the LHAASO Collaboration recently reported the detection of the VHE gamma-ray source 1LHAASO J1219+2915, spatially associated with NGC 4278, using data collected between 2021 March 5 and 2023 October 31~\citep{LHAASO:2024qzv}.
-Historically, NGC 4278 has been classified as a radio-loud AGN but lacked significant gamma-ray detection in Fermi-LAT catalogs, leading to earlier assumptions that such low-luminosity AGNs might be inefficient particle accelerators at high energies.
+Leveraging the high sensitivity of LHAASO, the LHAASO Collaboration recently reported the detection of the VHE gamma-ray source 1LHAASO J1219+2915, spatially associated with NGC 4278, {based on data collected} between 2021 March 5 and 2023 October 31~\citep{LHAASO:2024qzv}.
+Historically, NGC 4278 has been classified as a radio-loud AGN but {has} lacked significant gamma-ray detection in Fermi-LAT catalogs, leading to earlier assumptions that such low-luminosity AGNs might be inefficient particle accelerators at high energies.

 The LHAASO analysis modeled the source spectrum using a power-law with attenuation from the Extragalactic Background Light (EBL).
-The source exhibits distinct activity states: a flaring state with an integrated luminosity of $L_{0.1-10 \rm~TeV} \sim 3.0\times10^{41}\rm~{erg~s^{-1}}$, and a quasi-quiescent state with $L_{0.1-10 \rm~TeV} \sim 4.3\times10^{40}\rm~{erg~s^{-1}}$~\citep{LHAASO:2024qzv}.
+The source exhibits distinct activity states: a flaring state with an integrated luminosity of $L_{0.1-10 \rm~TeV} \simeq 3.0\times10^{41}\rm~{erg~s^{-1}}$, and a quasi-quiescent state with $L_{0.1-10 \rm~TeV} \simeq 4.3\times10^{40}\rm~{erg~s^{-1}}$~\citep{LHAASO:2024qzv}.
 X-ray and GeV light curves covering the 2024--2025 epoch are presented in Figure~\ref{fig:light_curve}.
-The lack of significant variability in these bands supports the classification of the source as being in a quasi-quiescent state during this period.
+The lack of significant variability in these bands supports the classification of the source as in a quasi-quiescent state during this period.